Select Page

 New standards could help as well.
 When there are changes in roster data, media, documents, etc., all systems need to know if these items are public, private or in another restricted status.
 Moving them between different vendor systems would be greatly improved if those statuses were identified and documented in a standard way.

 Even the same data set, coming out of a certified API service, might have a slightly different shape to it depending on a vendor’s implementation.
-The level of prescriptiveness of a standard is always a back-and-forth negotiation in its creation, and TMLS viewed this as an opportunity to continue leaning toward “tightening the screws” of the standards even more.
+The level of prescriptiveness of a standard is always a back-and-forth negotiation in its creation, and DMLS viewed this as an opportunity to continue leaning toward “tightening the screws” of the standards even more.

 Native as an Investment